nus-cs2103-AY2021S2/tp/docs/DeveloperGuide.md

 1. User request to sorts tasks by deadline.

-2. ModuleBook 3.5 sorts the tasks in descending order of urgency and display them.
+2. ModuleBook3.5 sorts the tasks in descending order of urgency and display them.

     Use case ends.